teracow/googliser/README.md

 Create the gallery in condensed mode.
 No padding between each thumbnail.

 `--colour [PRESET]` or `--color [PRESET]`
-Image format to download.
+Image colour.
 Preset values are:

 - `any`
 - `black-white` or `bw`